sagarsinha7777/PHPInterviewTest/README.md

 * How could we do this better

 ## To run
-We will run the application with
+To start the application run the following in the root directory:
 ```shell script
 docker-compose up
 ```
+Then navigate to `http://localhost:8000` in your browser